We are SOLD OUT of 2025 honey!

 Bee Pollen

-I purchased one pollen trap in 2025 with the knowledge that one of my hives seems to love to hoard pollen, so I knew they'd be able to provide me with a small supply to offer for sale!
+Harvested from the hive Spring 2025.
+I purchased one pollen trap with the knowledge that one of my hives seems to love to hoard pollen, so I knew they'd be able to provide me with a small supply to offer for sale!
 Please note: there are less than 10 vials available for purchase!

 Please watch the video or read the highlights below to learn more about bee pollen, including important health precautions and if bee pollen is right for you!